secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd.md

 **Jury Service**

 - Team members are entitled to paid time off to attend jury selection/jury duty.
 This leave runs concurrently with GitLab PTO.
-Team members must select `Jury Duty` in Time Off by Deel to ensure that statutory entitlements are properly tracked.
+Team members must select `Jury Duty` in Workday to ensure that statutory entitlements are properly tracked.

 ## Company stamp